top of page

 ● Prepared at all meetings and conferences with the treasurer’s notebook and any other necessary materials

-● Follow accounting procedures determined by the SkillsUSA Massachusetts Alumni
+● Follow accounting procedures determined by the SkillsUSA Massachusetts Alumni Board of Directors

 ● Provides treasurer report at meetings